Charlie Gibson, Colleen Whelden Vying To Become Next Superior Court Clerk

 David Creed •

-When island voters head to the polls in November, one of the several races that will be decided is the race for the Nantucket Superior Court clerk position.
+When island voters head to the polls on Tuesday, the only local race on the ballot is for the Nantucket Superior Court clerk position, sometimes called the clerk of courts.

-There will be two names for voters to consider: Nantucket Deputy Police Chief Charlie Gibson, who is running as an independent, and Nantucket Superior Court office manager Colleen Whelden, who is running as a Democratic candidate, according to the town clerk’s office.
+There will be two names for voters to consider: Nantucket Deputy Police Chief Charlie Gibson, who is running as an independent, and Nantucket Superior Court office manager Colleen Whelden, who is running as a Democratic candidate.
+They are both vying for the position held by current court clerk Mary Adams, who is stepping down after 14 years.

 He is the husband of Nantucket town manager Libby Gibson.
 If elected, it would mean Gibson's retirement from NPD after more than four decades with the department.